 Before I delve into examples of upstream and downstream innovation, it is important to realize that the evaluation of innovation remains a relativity theory.
 Meaning, the classification of innovation is relative to the current state and the purview and foresight of those interpreting it.

-Notice in my description of the analogy that the position of the entry in the river is not absolute; the river chosen is not absolute, and the distance towards the ocean or mountaintop is not.
+Notice in my description of the analogy that the entry position in the river is not absolute; the chosen river is not absolute, and the distance towards the ocean or mountaintop is not.
 That is because in the continuity of the hydrologic cycle, none of that matters.
-For seemingly approaching the top of the mountain means other mountains (some yet to be born) and their converging branches need continued scaling.
+For seemingly approaching the top of the mountain means other mountains (some yet to be born), and their converging branches need continued scaling.

 Abuse and deceit